RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 5. An end of day founder's reward of 4% of the DCR supply which is consistent with that which public opinion deems fair remuneration for Satoshi's work on Bitcoin (value of time and skill).

+## On Decreds Launch

-It is well known that some in the cryptocurrency industry view pre-mines as a dirty word which exist solely to unfairly benefit founding teams (with many unfortunate examples as evidence).
-The author has no expectation for changing those minds.
+It is well known that some folks in the cryptocurrency industry view pre-mines as a dirty word that exist solely to unfairly benefit founding teams (with many unfortunate examples as evidence).
+The author has no expectation of changing those minds.

 What is desireable is to impart on the more open minded reader that **Decred** was launched in very different environment to **Bitcoin**.
-By careful design, a small pre-mine acted to both bootstrap network security during the most vulnerable years, allow Decred to remain self-sovereign (no external funding) and reward the team for their skill and time at the same rate as Satoshi Nakamoto.
+By careful and intricate design, a small pre-mine acted to both bootstrap network security during the most vulnerable years, allow Decred to remain self-sovereign with no external funding or influence and reward the team for their skill and time at the same rate as Satoshi Nakamoto.

 # The Cost of Acquisition

-Whilst it's critical to understand the genesis event of sound money protocols to ensure fairness of launch, the costs associated with it are subjective.
+Whilst it's critical to understand the genesis event of sound money protocols and ensure fairness of launch, the costs associated with it are subjective.
 It is difficult to assign a consistent value beyond a portion of total coin supply acquired during the 'immaculate conception' of **Bitcoin** (4% Satoshi mine) or the intricate design decisions of **Decred** (8% pre-mine split 50/50).
-Both genesis events draw from respective cypher-punk roots, anonymous founders and the distribution mechanisms will appeal differently to each individual.
+Both genesis events draw from respective cypher-punk roots, anonymous founders and the distribution mechanisms will appeal differently to at an individual level.

-However, it is possible to attribute real world costs in the form of energy, capital and human time invested to quantify the unforgeable costliness of coin production.
-Cryptocurrency protocols are a global phenomenon secured by a complex and diverse range of isolated human interactions and thus a framework is required to simplify the problem.
+However, it is possible to attribute real world costs in the form of energy, capital and human time invested, to quantify the unforgeable costliness of coin production.
+Cryptocurrency protocols are a global phenomenon secured by a complex and diverse range of isolated human interactions.
+As such, a framework is required to simplify the problem.

 An appropriate assumption in this instance is to expect rational actors to behave in their own best interest.
 Over time this will tend toward an expenditure of exactly as much energy, capital and time in coin production as the value of the coins produced allow for.

 In other words, the marginal cost of production (MC) tends to equality with the marginal reward (MR).
 This concept is well covered by Sztorc ([2014](http://www.truthcoin.info/blog/pow-and-mining/) and [2015](http://www.truthcoin.info/blog/pow-cheapest/)) in relation to PoW and PoS systems.

 > Marginal Cost = Marginal Reward.

 > If a protocol block reward issues $100 dollars worth of coins, producers will compete and expend up to $100 dollars to create it.
-If one producer achieves an efficient production cost of $99.00, another producer will eventually achieve a production cost $99.01, until another achieves $99.02.
+If one producer achieves an efficient production cost of $99.00, another producer will eventually be willing to expend a production cost $99.01.
+Another will then out-bid with a cost of $99.02 until the cost approaches the reward.

-The following analysis aims to quantify each protocol's unforgeable costliness and finality using this framework and assessing the converse; the unavoidable costs required to forge coins in a minority chain attack.
+The following analysis quantifies each protocol's unforgeable costliness and settlment finality using this framework and assessing the converse; the unavoidable costs that are required to forge coins in a minority chain attack.

 ## Proof-of-Work

-**Bitcoin** and **Decred** share a common feature in Proof-of-Work (PoW) as the dominant mechanism for issuing new coins and an integral component of the security and incentive system.
-PoW ensures that the cost of coin production is rooted in the laws of physics with an associated energy consumption and computational requirement.
+**Bitcoin** and **Decred** share a common feature in Proof-of-Work (PoW) as the dominant mechanism for issuing new coins.
+PoW is an integral component of the security and incentive system and ensures the cost of coin production is rooted in the laws of physics with an energy and computation requirement.

-Miners are exposed to the following costs denominated in traditional fiat currencies:
+Miners are therefore exposed to the following costs denominated in local fiat currencies:
-1. CAPEX - Cost of mining hardware, establishment costs, capital costs.
+1. CAPEX - Cost of mining hardware, establishment costs, warehousing and logistics.
-2. OPEX - Electricity consumption, human resources, maintenance.
+2. OPEX - Electricity consumption, human resources, maintenance and capital costs.

-These unavoidable mining costs necessitate distribution of coins into the market which enhances wealth distribution and participation opportunity.

-**Bitcoin** mining has evolved through several stages with dominant mining hardware progressing through CPUs, GPUs, FPGAs and finally to ASICs chips in 2012-13. **Decred** launched into a 2016 market where GPU miners were readily available and thus had an initial difficulty setting equivalent to the hashpower of 256 contemporary GPU chips. **Decred** mining has since progressed to become an ASIC dominated industry in early 2018 [[8](https://youtu.be/7K2sDhyjQys)], [[9](https://youtu.be/8TPFIVYy_i4)].
+**Bitcoin** mining has evolved through several stages with dominant mining hardware progressing through CPU, GPU, FPGA and finally to ASIC chips in 2012-13. **Decred** launched into a 2016 market where GPU miners were readily available and thus had an initial difficulty setting equivalent to the hashpower of 256 contemporary GPU chips. **Decred** mining has since progressed to become an ASIC dominated industry as of early 2018 [[8](https://youtu.be/7K2sDhyjQys)], [[9](https://youtu.be/8TPFIVYy_i4)].

 The figure below shows the similarities in growth of the Proof-of-Work industries for **Bitcoin** and **Decred**.
-Both protocols have seen hashpower securing the network increase by five orders of magnitude over the first four years of operation (both weathering a bear market).
+Both protocols have seen hashpower securing the network increase by five orders of magnitude over the first four years of operation with both weathering a bear market during this time.

 ![BTC and DCR Proof-of-Work Difficulty and Hashrate](images/image_05.png)

 The progression of a PoW cryptocurrency to an ASIC dominated mining industry is an important phase in the security lifecycle.
-These specific purpose chips are designed solely for mining the hash algorithm and thus lock in miner capital investment to securing the blockchain.
-ASICs enable massive economies of scale and long term planning of energy contracts and facilities which tends towards fewer and more centralised profitable entities who achieve a competitive MC = MR balance.
+These specific purpose chips are designed solely for mining the hash algorithm and thus lock in miner capital investment into securing the blockchain.
+ASICs enable massive economies of scale and long term planning of energy contracts and facilities.

+The result of this is that mining tends towards fewer and more centralised but profitable entities who achieve a competitive MC = MR balance.

 > Applying the MC = MR framework, we can estimate the dollar denominated cost of coin production.
-By summing the quantity of coins issued in the block reward and network transaction fees priced at the time of creation, we can quantify the available security subsidy.
-This metric acts as a ceiling cost where miners carrying marginal costs higher than this level are, in theory, operating at a loss.
+By summing the quantity of coins issued in the block reward and network transaction fees priced at the time of creation, we quantify the total available security subsidy (MR).
+This metric acts as a ceiling cost where on aggregate, miners carrying marginal costs (MC) higher than this level are, in theory, operating at a loss and will eventually go out of business.

 # Quantifying the Security Budget

-The following analysis has been undertaken for two conditions:
+The analysis has been undertaken for two conditions:

-**Case 1** - Cummulative sum of block rewards and fees, representing the total **unforgeable costliness** of the protocol.
+**Case 1** - Cummulative sum of block rewards and fees over time, representing the total **unforgeable costliness** of the protocol.
 This metric may be considered a measure of scarcity, accounting for the total value expended to produce the circulating supply.

 **Case 2** - Daily cost to attack the protocol considering only the available security budget within a 24hr period.
 This metric represents the minimum cost for a malicious actor to attack the network, generate coins on an alternative chain and undermine protocol integrity.
-This is key to understanding the **true finality** of transactions and value secured by the ledger.
+This is key to understanding the **settlement finality** for transactions and value secured by the ledger.

 For **Bitcoin**, the calculation for both conditions is relatively straight forward with the unforgeable costliness of BTC simply equating to the running sum of daily security subsidy:

 ![Bitcoin Unforgeable Costliness](images/image_06a.png)

-Two Bitcoin cases have been considered for an apples-to-apples comparison:
+Two Bitcoin cases have been summarised for an apples-to-apples comparison:
 1) Bitcoin at 50% coins mined (the equivalent coin age as Decred)
 2) Bitcoin at 85.6% coins mined (present day)

-For **Decred**, the hybrid PoW/PoS security mechanism has a number of unique characteristics which affect the relative cost to create an alternative chain and forge DCR coins:
+For **Decred**, the hybrid PoW/PoS security mechanism has a number of unique characteristics that affect the relative cost to create a competing minority chain and forge DCR coins:

 - Each block requires initial PoW mining of a block by expenditure of energy and computation.